Tami Silverman leads the Institute’s vision, constructing and implementing strategies to fulfill our mission of statewide child success.

 Tami brings to IYI a clear understanding of the challenges faced by many children and families through her experience in family violence prevention and youth leadership and service.
 It was while working with thousands of homeless, often traumatized children that she confronted first-hand how some children face seemingly insurmountable challenges while others are born with immense resources and support.
 This has sparked her passion for ensuring that all children can reach their full potential.

 Tami was raised in Bloomington, Indiana by a family of educators.
 Including her parents and spouse, Tami’s family includes 16 Indiana teachers, counselors, and school administrators.
-She received a bachelor’s degree from Indiana University’s Kelley School of Business and a master’s degree in public administration from the University of Illinois at Springfield.
-After an early career in retail and banking, she shifted to the nonprofit sector in 1997, where she continues her family’s tradition of serving children and families.
+She received a bachelor’s degree from Indiana University’s Kelley School of Business and master’s and doctorate degrees in public administration from the University of Illinois.
+After an early career in the private sector, she shifted to the nonprofit sector in 1997, where she continues her family’s tradition of serving children and families.

 Tami spent her high school and college summers participating in international exchange programs, living and learning with families around the world.
 These formative experiences have sparked a lifelong curiosity about diverse people, places, and cultures.
 Today one of her greatest joys is traveling, both across the country and around the globe, with her beloved and supportive husband, Ross, and their two teenage children.